HKang42/HKang42.github.io/_posts/2020-03-05-COVID-19 Visualization Project.md

 Over the past month, news headlines worldwide have been dominated by a single topic, COVID-19.
 COVID-19 (colloquially called “the Coronavirus”) originated in mainland China where it infected tens of thousands over the course of several weeks.
 Since then it has spread abroad, appearing in countries like Iran, Italy, and The United States.
 The virus’ spread has stoked fear and panic around the world, leading many citizens of all countries to wonder if there’s a pandemic brewing in their own backyards.

-This begs the question: how far has the Coronavirus actually spread?
-And does it pose a serious and immediate threat?
+This begs the question: How far has the Coronavirus actually spread?
+Moreover, is it time to panic?

 To answer this question, I will use the [2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository](https://github.com/CSSEGISandData/COVID-19) operated by the Johns Hopkins University Center for Systems Science and Engineering.
 The repository contains data sets that list the number of confirmed cases, recoveries, and deaths from COVID-19.
 Each data set presents the data as a daily cumulative total for states and countries around the world.